 Everyone needs accountability, and what better way to clean the slate as the calendar turns than to confess your sins and ongoing temptations aloud?
 Consider maintaining that accountability partnership throughout the next year.

 6. Be ready to give up destructive behaviors.
 Get serious about change and take practical steps to avoid your besetting sins in the new year.
 For example, if gluttony is a particular vice, you'll want to de-sugar, de-fat, and de-salt the church office as soon as possible.
 You do not have to eat all those treats that were brought in as gifts.
 Thank the givers and pass the goodies along.
-Gird your loins for battles of willpower that are sure to arise.
+Prepare yourself for setbacks and battles of willpower that are sure to arise.

 8. Make a list of people you have hurt, and be willing to make amends.
 Like repentance, reconciliation is an ongoing process as well.
 We've all heard mumbled apologies that sound insincere or coerced.
 Spend time in prayer and introspection to consider those you have harmed with your actions or attitudes and be sure your contrition is sincere and unselfish.

 10. Continue to take personal inventory.
 Most New Year's resolutions are abandoned by Valentine's Day.
 Make sure your self-reflection, correction, and improvement is ongoing.
 Find an accountability partner and plan weekly or daily check-in's.
-Don't wait until 2014 is looming to consider and confess again.
+Don't wait until the new year is looming to consider and confess again.